 What utilities are included with my site?

 Your site includes your site, CATV, water, sewer, and wireless internet service.
-The electric is 110V, 30AMP, and depending on the site assigned may also include 50 AMP.
+The electric is 110V, 30AMP, and 50 AMP.

 What type of Rig must I have in order to Work camp Saco River Camping Area?

 Work Campers may live in any size RV or motor home; however, we do not allow Work Campers in Pop ups or tents.
 We do not feel these meet the needs of a long term camper as is required when work camping.